jazzpeh/gatsby-yaml-boilerplate/README.md

     Open the `my-yaml-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+## Features

+- Data-driven static web development structure using `.yaml` files
+- Proper ESLint for maintaining code standard
+- Sass support with linter (using `.stylelintr`) for maintaining code standard

 ## License
 **MIT License**